Find Grad Schools

 Graduate Certificates in Historic Preservation & Conservation

 There are 23 colleges and univerities across the nation that offer a graduate certificate in historic preservation and conservation.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 14% were students from underrepresented racial-ethnic groups.
-Also, 17.1% of historic preservation and conservation graduates were international students.
+This degree is more popular with female students, and about 5% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 2.5% of historic preservation and conservation graduates were international students.

 Education Levels of Historic Preservation and Conservation Majors